cwaldoch/cwaldoch.github.io/_posts/2018-03-02-Weekly-Roundup-No.-5.md

 * Team Trump's own Uranium Deal ([Bloomberg](https://www.bloomberg.com/amp/news/articles/2018-02-26/u-s-energy-chief-is-said-to-plan-nuclear-deal-talks-with-saudis))
 * Zinke tried to snag actual fire fighting pilots to be his chauffeurs.([CNN](https://amp.cnn.com/cnn/2018/02/27/politics/ryan-zinke-nra/index.html))

-Also, the President doesn't know a thing about trade, and is possibly sorely lacking in basic arithmetic like counting and seeing which numbers are higher (Hint: far more Americans work in businesses that use steel than those who are in steelworking).
+Also, the President doesn't know a thing about trade, and is possibly sorely lacking in basic arithmetic like counting and seeing which numbers are higher than others (Hint: far more Americans work in businesses that use steel than those who are in steelworking).

 ![](https://farm5.staticflickr.com/4675/40572778511_1957cc484a_z.jpg)